lewisha/Genetic-Algorithm-Solves-the-TSP/README.md

-# Genetic-Algorithm-Solves-the-TSP
+# Hueristic-Algorithm-Solves-the-TSP

-This is only one of the solutions to sovle the problems
+There are many solutions to sovle the problems
+I choose three different algorithms as below,
+Genetic Method
+Simulated Annealing
+and